The Catenian Association

 Monmouth Wyedean Circle

 Our Circle serves Welsh Monmouthshire and the English Forest of Dean.
 It is the only circle in Province 12 that was set up to serve areas of both England and Wales.
-We were inaugurated in 2016 with 17 members.

 We begin 2025/2026 as strong as before